MichiSpebach/mammutmap/README.md

 Create executable file in "out"-folder:\
 `npm run package`

-Create installation files like .deb or .rpm in "out"-folder:\
+Create additionally installation files like .deb and .rpm (Linux) or .nupkg and .exe (Windows) in "out"-folder:\
 `npm run make`
 >When following error occurs\
 "*Error: Cannot make for rpm, the following external binaries need to be installed: rpmbuild*"\